Skip to main content

 Keep your current tools in place

-Keep storefronts, marketplaces, and product databases in place.
+Keep storefronts, destination tools, and product databases in place.

 Tool 02

-Use a product file as the first ready-to-send output
+Use a product file as the first approved result

-Use a file to see what is ready, blocked, or missing.
+Use a file to see what is ready to use, needs review, or needs source detail.

 Tool 03